 For policies accounted for under the investment method, the Company has not been made aware of information causing a material change to assumptions relating to the timing of realization of life insurance settlement proceeds.
-We have also not been made aware of information indicating impairment to the carrying value of policies.
+The Company has also not been made aware of information indicating impairment to the carrying value of policies.